jhap1982/giveituruguay/1999/1999-06-02 - Kulturfabrik Kampnagel, Hamburg, Germany/README.md

 ## Setlist

-Religion II part of
+1. Religion II part of
-Around the World
+2. Around the World
-Give It Away
+3. Give It Away
-Scar Tissue
+4. Scar Tissue
-If You Have to Ask
+5. If You Have to Ask
-Hardcore Jollies tease
+6. Hardcore Jollies tease
-My Lovely Man
+7. My Lovely Man
-Soul to Squeeze
+8. Soul to Squeeze
-Green Heaven
+9. Green Heaven
-Police Helicopter
+10. Police Helicopter
-I Like Dirt
+11. I Like Dirt
-Under the Bridge
+12. Under the Bridge
-Parallel Universe
+13. Parallel Universe
-The Power of Equality
+14. The Power of Equality
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+15. Sir Psycho Sexy
-Search and Destroy
+16. Search and Destroy

 ## Notes